SnipeStudio/dame/README.md

     ed - disk eater
     em - memory eater
-    emd - memory and disk eater
     edl - disk eater with limit
+    eml - memory eater with limit
-    emdl - memory and disk eater with limit
+    emlr - memory eater with limit and rate

-second block is only needed when selected one of modes('emd','ed','edml','edl').
+Second block is only needed when selected one of modes('ed' and 'edl').
-It is a adress where files to write space will be placed
+It is a path to files to write space will be placed

 Third block only needed when using limits
 You can enter number and size multiplier